unpush/typist/lib/u.typ

      Play is most important to a child.
 All of us must play a little.
 All work and no play makes Jack a dull boy, the old saying goes.
 Play affords relaxation.
-Some people claim their work is so entralling that they do not need to play.
+Some people claim their work is so enthralling that they do not need to play.
 Psychologists say that the stress of modern life demands that all adults have some hobby away from their daily pursuit.\P *
 *U8*
-			Lesson U8
+                    Lesson U8  (D‚ÆT ‚ÌƒRƒ“ƒrƒl[ƒVƒ‡ƒ“‚ÌƒhƒŠƒ‹)\T

-            (D¤ÈT ¤Î¥³¥ó¥Ó¥Í¡¼¥·¥ç¥ó¤Î¥É¥ê¥ë)\T
 (1)\I
 dad ded did dod dud dr ld nd rd tat tet tit tot tut th tr ct ft lt nt pt st\D